Capital Regional District: Political divisions

 The CRD comprises the 13 municipalities of Greater Victoria, three electoral areas and 10 Indigenous reserves.
 The reserves have a relatively small portion of the population with 5,244 participating in the 2016 census.
 Some reserves did not participate; those that did are included in the population figures of the municipality or electoral area encompassing them, however the CRD regional government and local governments have no jurisdiction over reserves.
 Saanich and Victoria together have over 50 percent of the region's population.

 Electoral Areas

 Salt Spring Island Electoral Area

-The Salt Spring Island Electoral Area of the Capital Regional District (CRD) of the Canadian province of British Columbia consists of unincorporated areas in the CRD located on Salt Spring Island.
+The Salt Spring Island Electoral Area of the Capital Regional District (CRD) of British Columbia consists of unincorporated areas in the CRD located on Salt Spring Island.
 It is represented by one director on the CRD.

 The major localities encompassed by the electoral area are: